OlivierOribes/N-Body_Gravitational_Simulator/README.md

 2. Compares the simulated trajectories against official NASA ephemerides.
 3. Checks two invariants of the physical system: conservation of total energy and Kepler's third law.

-Two numerical integrators are implemented and compared: **leapfrog** (2nd order) and **Yoshida 4th order**, both symplectic — meaning they preserve the long-term structure of the Hamiltonian instead of accumulating secular energy drift, unlike Euler or classic Runge-Kutta.
+Two numerical integrators are implemented and compared: **leapfrog** (2nd order) and **Yoshida 4th order**, both symplectic, meaning they preserve the long-term structure of the Hamiltonian instead of accumulating secular energy drift, unlike Euler or classic Runge-Kutta.

 ## Physics model